Chehalis, Washington: Transportation

 Chehalis is served by Interstate 5, the main north–south freeway in Western Washington, which connects the city to Seattle and Portland.
 The freeway also carries a section of U.S. Route 12, an east–west highway that continues to Aberdeen and across the Cascades to the Yakima River Valley and Tri-Cities.
 Chehalis is the location of the eastern cessation point of State Route 6, a highway that travels west to a junction with U.S. Route 101 in Raymond.
 The Chehalis terminus converts into West Main Street with access to the city through the government district.

 Four other bridges provide direct access to the city district.
 Chamber of Commerce Way connects to the city shopping center and heads over a 1951 railroad overpass and to the original arterial highway before the interstate was built.
 The West Side Bridge (West Bridge) accommodates traffic into the Pennsylvania Avenue-West Side Historic District and a route towards downtown.
 An overpass, referred to as the 13th Street Bridge, provides a connection to the South Market district, Recreation Park, and the Green Hill School.
 The Labree Road Bridge, built in 2007, provides an access route for the Port of Chehalis.

-Twin Transit provides public transit service to Chehalis and neighboring Centralia, with connections to other communities.
+Lewis County Transit provides public transit service to Chehalis and neighboring Centralia, with connections to other communities.
 Early 20th century public transportation for residents relied on a streetcar line operated by the local Twin City Railroad Company, which connected the city with neighboring Centralia.
 As the community began to favor travel by bus, the service was discontinued by 1929.

 The Chehalis–Centralia Airport (CLS) is located within the city limits.
 The airport is a single runway, public use hub for air travel in Lewis County.
 First begun as a small airfield in 1927, it is bordered by the local shopping district and I-5 and is approximately one mile west of the Chehalis downtown district.
 It is the largest of the three airports within the county.